MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/manage.md

 ### Operations compliance

-Patching and scaling are key elements of the ongoing operational management of a Azure Virtual Desktop environment.
+Patching and scaling are key elements of the ongoing operational management of an Azure Virtual Desktop environment.
 The operators may sit in many different teams, depending on your desired operations approach.

 To maintain operations compliance, an operator will monitor usage, resize assets to balance performance and cost, and patch the underlying systems to minimize risk and configuration drift.